DeveloperLx/Android-Development-Tutorials-translation/Android Fragments Tutorial An Introduction.md

         .
     </p>
     <p>
-        You create and populate the arguments'
+        You create and populate the arguments’
         <code>
             Bundle
         </code>
-        , call
+        , set the
         <code>
-            setArguments
+            arguments
         </code>
-        , and when you need the values later, you call
+        , and when you need the values later, you reference
         <code>
-            getArguments
+            arguments
         </code>
-        to retrieve them.
+        property to retrieve them.
     </p>
     <p>
-        As you learned earlier, when a fragment is re-created, the default empty constructor is used -- no parameters for you.
+        As you learned earlier, when a fragment is re-created, the default empty constructor is used — no parameters for you.
     </p>
     <p>
         Because the fragment can recall initial parameters from its persisted